 In addition to the fields found in your logs, the Field Browser shows Time (for message time), Receipt Time (for the receipt time), and Message (for raw log messages).
 No drill-down searches can be run on these fields because they don't contain number or string data that can be searched on.

-- List of fields shown in the Messages tab.
+- List of Fields shown in the Messages tab.

 - Indicates a Timestamp field.

-- List of fields hidden from view.
+- List of Fields that are hidden from view.